LEEYJ1021/bayesian-sparse-inventory/README.md

 τ²_c ~ InvGamma(0.01, 0.01)  # Weakly informative on between-item variance
 σ² ~ InvGamma(0.01, 0.01)    # Weakly informative on observation variance
 ```

+> The **extended diagnostics module** (§4.D) implements this exact specification as a standalone, dependency-free Python Gibbs sampler (`gibbs_sampler.py`), with an added Student-t observation-model option, precisely so that the PPC, prior-sensitivity, and holdout-validation results above are reproducible independent of the R/Stan toolchain used for the primary analysis.

 #### Shrinkage Estimator (Algorithm 2)